VODAFONE MCLAREN-MERCEDES

 PARTNERS

-The sponsorship demonstrates Vodafone's ongoing commitment to the Formula 1 World Championship , a sport which continues to deliver massive global television coverage and which has significant appeal for Vodafone's consumer and business customers around the world.
+Vodafone is title sponsor and 'official mobile partner' of the Vodafone McLaren Mercedes team.
+This partnership is Vodafone's major global sponsorship and is part of an ongoing commitment to the Formula 1 World Championship, a sport which continues to deliver massive global television coverage and which has significant appeal for Vodafone's consumer and business customers and racing fans around the world.

 Technology Partners

-World leader in technology for fuel and synthetic lubricants
+World Leaders in technology for fuel and synthetic lubricants

 Corporate Partners